Hongwu Emperor: Conquest of Han (1360–1365)

-In 1364–1365, Zhu focused on conquering and absorbing the Han's territories.
-Numerous Han prefectural and county commanders surrendered without resistance, and Huguang was pacified by General Xu Da by April 1365.
-By February 1365, Generals Chang Yuchun and Deng Yu had gained control over central and southern Jiangxi.
-This annexation of territories provided Zhu with a significant population advantage over its adversaries.
-The main threats to Zhu at this time were the Mongol warlord Köke Temür in northern China and Zhang Shicheng, who was based in Suzhou.
+During 1364 and 1365, Zhu focused on conquering and absorbing the territories of Chen Han, whose commanders largely surrendered without resistance.
+By early 1365, Chang Yuchun and Deng Yu had gained control over central and southern Jiangxi, and Xu Da had pacified Huguang.
+This annexation of territories provided Zhu with a significant population advantage over his adversaries.
+The main threats to Zhu at this time were the Mongol warlord Köke Temür in northern China and Zhang Shicheng based in Suzhou.

 Expansion of the army with former Han troops required a reorganization of the military.
 Therefore, in 1364, Zhu implemented the Weisuo system, which involved the formation of guards (wei) comprising 5,600 soldiers.
 These guards were further divided into 5 battalions (qianhusuo) of 1,120 soldiers each, with 10 companies (baihusuo) in each battalion.

-After 1364, the army was made up of 17 guards consisting of veterans who had previously served before 1363.
-The older veterans were demobilized, while the others were assigned to the garrison in Nanjing where they worked as peasants, using their production to provide food for the army.
-Additional soldiers, who were reliable but had shorter periods of service, were acquired during the conquest of southern Anhui and central Zhejiang.
-They were stationed in the former Han territory, with field armies concentrated in Nanchang and Wuchang, and garrisons scattered across Jiangxi and Huguang.
-The remaining soldiers, mostly former Han soldiers, were joined by some veterans in the field armies sent to fight against the state of Wu under the leadership of Generals Xu Da and Chang Yuchun.
+After 1364, the army was made up of 17 guards consisting of veterans who had previously served under Zhu before 1363.
+The older veterans were demobilized, while the remainder were assigned to the garrison in Nanjing, where they worked as peasants.
+Their production was used to supply the army.
+Other soldiers with shorter service, such as those from the conquest of southern Anhui and central Zhejiang, were stationed in the former Chen Han territories.
+Some served in field armies in Nanchang and Wuchang, and others in garrisons scattered across Jiangxi and Huguang.
+Soldiers in Chen Han territories, along with some veterans, were sent to fight against Zhang under the leadership of Xu Da and Chang Yuchun.

-Conquest of Wu and proclamation of the Ming dynasty (1364–1368)
+Defeat of Zhang Shicheng and establishment of the Ming dynasty (1364–1368)

-Changmen Gate in Suzhou.
-The ten-month conquest of Suzhou, the seat of Zhang Shicheng, was one of the most fierce battles fought by Zhu's troops.
+Pan Gate, one of the gates of the Suzhou City Wall.
+The ten-month conquest of Suzhou, the seat of Zhang Shicheng, was one of the fiercest battles fought by Zhu's troops.

-After Chen Youliang's defeat, Zhu took on the title of King of Wu (Wu wang) starting from the new year (4 February) of 1364, which was the same title used by Zhang Shicheng since October 1363.
-Despite this, he still acknowledged his subordinate status to Han Lin'er and used the Song era of Longfeng as long as Han was alive, but he ran his own administration, following the model of the Yuan dynasty.
+After Chen's defeat, Zhu proclaimed himself King of Wu (Wu wang) on 4 February 1364.
+Zhang Shicheng had already adopted the same title in October 1363.
+Zhu still acknowledged his subordinate status to Han Lin'er and used the Song era of Longfeng as long as Han was alive, but he ran his own administration, following the model of the Yuan dynasty.

-In 1365–67, Zhu conquered Zhang's state of Wu.
-Zhang attempted to attack in late 1364, before the enemy could exploit the potential of the newly conquered territories, but his offensive was repulsed in the spring of 1365.
-Before launching a final attack on the enemy's heartland, the Suzhou region, Zhu and his generals decided to first "cut off the wings" of Wu by occupying the territory north of the Yangtze and the Wu part of Zhejiang.
-Xu Da was appointed as the supreme commander of the attacking troops, and the plan was executed with ease due to the attacking army's superiority.
+Zhang attempted to attack Zhu in late 1364, before Zhu could exploit the potential of the Chen Han territories, but Zhu repulsed Zhang's offensive in the spring of 1365.
+Before launching a final attack on Zhang's heartland, the Suzhou region, Zhu and his generals decided to first "cut off the wings" of Zhang's state by occupying the territory north of the Yangtze and the Zhang-controlled part of Zhejiang.
+Zhu appointed Xu Da as the supreme commander of the invading forces, and the campaign progressed rapidly due to their overwhelming superiority.
 The ten-month siege of Suzhou began in December 1366.
+On 1 October 1367, Zhu's forces breached the walls of Suzhou and captured Zhang, who later killed himself while being escorted to Nanjing.